-IARNRÓD ÉIREANN has begun the second round of public consultation on DART+South West to electrify the existing rail lines between planned.

-Hazelhatch and Heuston stations.
+IARNROD ÉIREANN has begun the second round of public consultation on DART+South West to electrify the existing rail lines between Hazelhatch and Heuston stations.

-A series of webinars have been planned to inform and engage the public in what's being questions from residents along the route.
+A series of webinars have been planned to

+inform and engage the public in what's being planned.

 Each webinar will present the preferred option and members of the project team will answer questions from residents along the route.
-The webinar for residents from the Clondalkin Hazelhatch / Celbridge Area will take place on Thursday, 25th November at 7pm.
-Three other webinars for residents along the route have been set to take place between 22nd and 25th November.
+The webinar for residents from the Clondalkin - Hazelhatch / Celbridge Area will take place on and 25th November.

+Thursday, 25th November at 7pm.

+Three other webinars for residents along the route have been set to take place between 22nd

 This new phase of public consultation follows on from previous public engagement which took